ROCm/ROCdbgapi/README.md

 - ``../install/share/amd-dbgapi/LICENSE.txt``
 - ``../install/share/amd-dbgapi/README.md``

 To use the ROCdbgapi library, the ROCcomgr library must be installed.
-This can be installed as part of the ROCm release by the ``comgr`` package:
+This can be installed as part of the AMD ROCm release by the ``comgr`` package:

 - ``libamd_comgr.so.1``